rubyfu/RubyFu/contribution.md

 General contribution might be topic requests, proofreading, spilling, book organization and style.
 All these contributions are welcome however has to be discussed on [Rubyfu issues][7] especially things regarding to topics and/or book organization and styling.
 At the same time don't hesitate to report even single word observation about the book, it's for you at the end of the day.

-> **Note:** Since this book is dynamically and un-ordered enhanced, it's hard to make the footer notes with order series of numbers for the whole book so -until I find better solution- I'll make the number order separated for each page separately.
+> **Note:** Since this book is enhanced dynamically and unordered, it's hard to make the footer notes with order series of numbers for the whole book so -until I find better solution- I'll make the number order separated for each page separately.

 <br><br><br>